ecaron/smart-nightlight-manager/README.md

 | ![mobile view](https://cloud.githubusercontent.com/assets/70704/12696099/d26159b6-c726-11e5-8952-de1e04d173e4.png) |

 ## To Root or Not To Root
 There is a [conversation](https://github.com/hortinstein/node-dash-button/issues/15) about running this application without root.
-But since its on my home personal server (Raspberry Pi), I don't mind it running as root.
+But since it's on my home personal server (Raspberry Pi), I don't mind it running as root.
 But you can follow/implement that conversation if you don't want to run this as root on your machine.

 ## Acknowledgements
 * [Original blog about hacking the Dash button](https://medium.com/p/794214b0bdd8)